-You might’ve noticed that CBN (aka cannabinol) has begun to make its way into products offered by several well-known CBD brands; you can even find it in our newly reformulated CBD + Melatonin Softgels.
+You might’ve noticed that CBN (aka cannabinol) has begun to make its way into products offered by several well-known CBD brands.
 What’s the deal?
 Why is CBN suddenly popping up everywhere in the CBD space?

 Let’s take a deeper look at the newest cannabinoid on the block.

 While most cannabinoids like CBD, THC, CBG, and others are created by CBGA (cannabigerolic acid), CBN is actually created from THC.

 It’s true.
 CBN is created when THC begins to degrade in the cannabis flower, either with age or when exposed to heat or oxygen.

 This doesn’t exactly mean the two cannabinoids are similar.
 Here we’ll dive deeper into CBN to understand more about this increasingly prevalent cannabinoid.